pitfail/pitfail-reports/report2/report2.rst

 original mockups this was shown as a prose-like description of a derivative with a number of blanks.
-Originally intended to guide the user through the derivative creation process, this was found to be unfeasible with the number of derivative configuration options supported in Pitfail.
+Originally intended to guide the user through the derivative creation process, this was found to be unfeasible with the number of derivative configuration options supported in PitFail.
 As such, this was redesigned to resemble a traditional form: a prose description followed by a table of input fields.